PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

 * `--qat_model` - a path to a QAT model that will be transformed into INT8 model.
 * `--fp32_model` - a path to an FP32 model whose accuracy will be measured and compared to the accuracy of the INT8 model.
 * `--quantized_ops` - a comma-separated list of names of operators to be quantized.
-The list depends on which operators have quantization scales provided in the model.
-Also, it may be more optimal in terms of performance to choose only certain types of operators for quantization.
+When deciding which operators to put on the list, the following have to be considered:
+  * Only operators which support quantization will be taken into account.
+  * All the quantizable operators from the list, which are present in the model, must have quantization scales provided in the model.
+Otherwise, the quantization procedure will fail with a message saying which variable is missing a quantization scale.
+  * Sometimes it may be suboptimal to quantize all quantizable operators in the model (cf. *Notes* in the **Gathering scales** section above).
+To find the optimal configuration for this option, user can run benchmark a few times with different lists of quantized operators present in the model and compare the results.
 For Image Classification models mentioned above the list comprises of `conv2d` and `pool2d` operators.
 * `--infer_data` - a path to the validation dataset.

 ```bash